SuperOfficeDocs/crmscript/docs/api-reference/classes/NSAppointmentEntity/GetLagTime.md

 # TimeSpan GetLagTime()

-as leadtime, but after the end - time blocked for travel etc.
+as leadtime, but after the end* time blocked for travel etc.

 **Returns:** TimeSpan